itssodope01/Image-Recognition/README.md

 # Image-Recognition
-Identifying and counting the magpies in a binary test image using Java Object Oriented Programming.
+Identifying and counting the magpies (the object) in a binary test image using Java Object Oriented Programming.